 If you have a foreign income, we are often unable to request details from the relevant tax authorities.
 In these cases you have to notify us yourself.
 We send you a letter about this every year.
 In this letter we ask you to notify us of your income before taxes, and to send us the supporting documents we need.
 You can do so in Mijn DUO.

-If you cannot log in to Mijn DUO, you can use the Opgave inkomen buiten Nederland form.
+If you cannot log in to Mijn DUO, you can use the Opgave inkomen voor verzoek lager maandbedrag form.

 If there is foreign income, we need an income statement from the tax authorities of the country in question.
 This document is also required if you have no income.

-The statement must be in German, English, French or Dutch.
+The statement must be submitted in Dutch or English.
 Is the statement in another language?
 Then have the statement translated and enclose a copy of the original statement.

 - Is the income on the statement lower than the equivalent of €8,000?
 If so, you need to include evidence of the additional nontaxable benefits you received.